Laura-Novich-OBW/student-showcase/student-work/solidoc/api-final-project/Post-Order.md

 This POST command is used to process the patron's order, and consists of a POST request and a POST response.

 The POST request sends the order to the kitchen and the Post response confirms receipt of the request.

-The POST request can be printed and given to the kitchen  to obtain payment.
+The POST request can be printed and given to the kitchen staff to prepare the order.

 ### Elements

+Below are some elements of the POST request and POST response:

 | Object Name   | Data Type     | Values         | Description    |
 | ------------- | ------------- | -------------- | ------------- |